Using SQL Server Column Aliases

 table_T

-and then you need to return the result of such a calculation, but also manipulate it further and return the result of this operation as well,
+and you want to return the result of the calculation or function call, but also manipulate it further and return the result of this operation as well,

 select